-B. Reason for screening (delete as applicable):

-- Proposed new policy/practice - Proposed change to an existing policy/practice - Undertaking a review of an existing policy/practice - Other (please state):
+- B. Reason for Equality Impact Assessment (Mark yes against the applicable reason): - Proposed new policy/practice Yes - Proposed change to an existing policy/practice - Undertaking a review of an existing policy/practice - Other (please state): - C. Person responsible for the policy area or practice: